 - Restaurant Petar (Google Maps location].

 There is no supermarket nearby.
-So make sure you bring your own food with you (from Zagreb or wherever you travel from) if you want to self-cater.
+So make sure you bring your food with you (from Zagreb or wherever you travel from) if you want to self-cater.

 In walking distance from entrance 2 (settlement of Plitvička Jezera)